 Wild Camping on a Bike Trip

 Most people planning a long distance bike tour will factor in the need to wild camp at some point.
-It has many advantages, with the main one being that wild camping and biking will save a ton of money over the course of a tour!
+Stealth camping has many advantages, with the main one being that wild camping and biking will save a ton of money over the course of a tour!

-There are some downsides though, namely being that you'll have to find that perfect spot that is in a quiet isolated place where you won't be disturbed.
+There are some downsides to free camping though, namely being that you'll have to find that perfect spot that is in a quiet isolated place where you won't be disturbed.
 In principle finding places to pitch a tent for free sounds easy, but in practice it's not always the case!

 More bicycle camping tips here: How to wild camp when bike touring

-Using these, you will find yourself accommodation in what might be normally expensive places to stay.
-For example, you won't find anywhere to wild camp in New York, but you might find a Warmshowers host willing to put you up for the night!
+Using these, a touring cyclist can find accommodation in what might be normally expensive places to stay.
+For example, you won't find anywhere to wild camp in New York, but you might find Warm Showers hosts willing to put you up for the night!

 The downside to hospitality sites, is that you shouldn't rely on them having availability at the drop of a hat.
 Take the hosts in Canada and Alaska – they hear from no one for 6 months a year, and then everyone seems to want to stay all at the same time!